 Here’s the bullet points for success, and then I’ll explain each in detail below:

-- Digitize student work, and store it all in Google Docs/Drive
+- Digitize student work, and store it all in Google Drive

-- Students create collections or folders for their work, and share that folder with their teachers.
+- Students create folders for their work, and share that folder with their teachers.

-- Teachers create collections or folders for documents to share with students
+- Teachers create folders for documents to share with students

 - Teachers create an ‘Assignment Hand-In’ Form for students to submit both information about the assignment as well as the link to the assignment.